Home About Words Archive Photography Links Surf and Weather

 I know people who’ve planned their weddings for years.
 We took a month (and then four more for the reception).
 Strange to now be thinking about windows of opportunity for couples lasting only hours or days.
 Stranger still is that I keep flashing to the titular scene in The Great Escape, and wondering how many more we can get through the tunnel before the goons catch on.

 Chuck posted this on Wednesday, August 11, 2010 at 3:14 pm.
-No comments yet.
-Be the first.
+Comments Off on Quickie Weddings

 Sad For The Future